Search: The Weaver

 'The power of Only We Know lies in the slow illumination of how, under their flimsy cloaks of adulthood, Katie and Nick and Luke are still the traumatised children of a long-ago day by a river, frozen in time by one event.
 It raises fascinating questions about who we are at heart, about the degree to which damage and guilt can shape our natures, and about whether - and how - we can be redeemed' Tana French

-'Don't be surprised if you devour ONLY WE KNOW in one sitting' crimefictionlovers.com
+'Don't be surprised if you devour Only We Know in one sitting' Crime Fiction Lovers

 ESCAPE THE NIGHT -a powerful novel of suspense